x-dl/Linker/README.md

 # Linker
-This repository reveals all the details of the linker's behavior
+<font color='red'>This repository reveals all the details of the linker's behavior</font>